-Newly qualified social workers are known to earn between £24,000 and £30,000 per year.
-And up to £40,000 with further responsibilities and experience.
-Earning more in senior roles like a team or commissioning manager.
+A newly qualified social worker salary, UK, can be between £24,000 and £30,000 per year, and go up to £40,000 with further responsibilities and experience.
+You can then earn more with a senior social worker salary in roles like a team or commissioning manager.

-An entry-level counsellor can earn anywhere between £20,000 to £26,000, though this can vary.
-Again, with more experience they can get up to £40,000, with specialist roles commanding even higher.
+An entry-level counsellor salary, UK, can be anywhere between £20,000 to £26,000, though this can vary.
+Again, with more experience counsellors can get up to £40,000, with specialist and senior counselling jobs commanding even higher wages.

-Counsellors, on the other hand, are generally office based.
+Counsellors, on the other hand, are generally office-based.
 You typically work with clients one to one but working with families, couples and groups is not uncommon.
 Counselling services can be offered via phone, by video calling services or online.
-Sometimes you may be required to do outbound visits.
-Where you could work in hospitals and GP surgeries, schools, charities and addiction organisations or workplaces.
+Sometimes counsellors may even be required to do outbound visits, where you could work in hospitals and GP surgeries, schools, charities and addiction organisations or workplaces.

 Once qualified and trained, social workers can move into several roles helping particular areas, including: